Articles by Cultural Confidence

 Read More

-• 5 Mistakes to Avoid when Working Across Culturesby Anna Katrina Davey, Principal & Founder at Cultural Confidence
+• 5 Mistakes to Avoid when Working Across Culturesby Anna Katrina Davey, Cultural Expert | Founder, Cultural Confidence

 Most businesses and other organizations work across cultures every day of the week.
 They may have offices around the world, work on multinational projects, or work with a culturally diverse team in their local offices.
 Never before has the need for intercultural competence been greater.
 In fact, the main reason for failure in international business […]